 Are you currently experiencing low back pain?
 Did this episode of back pain start in the last three months?
 You may be eligible to participate in a research study comparing different therapies to treat low back pain and prevent it from reoccurring in the future.
 Participants will be compensated.

-STUDY PURPOSEPain in the lower back is a common problem and a leading cause of disability.
+Pain in the lower back is a common problem and a leading cause of disability.
 In some cases, back pain can become a long-term health problem.
 Treatments for back pain may include medications, massage, cold and heat therapy, and physical therapy, but these do not work for everyone.
-The purpose of this study is to help researchers compare four types of treatments for people with low back pain.
+The purpose of this study is to help researchers compare two types of treatments for people with low back pain.
 Researchers hope their findings will lead to safer, more effective treatments for people with low back pain in the future.

 COULD THIS STUDY BE RIGHT FOR YOU?